adamtilson/ense375/lab-1-doc.md

 ### Collections

 Java provides several ways of grouping objects in a Collection.
-Collections are homogeones data structures (like Arrays) but with better memory management and traversal options.
+Collections are homogeneous data structures (like Arrays) but with better memory management and traversal options.

 [ArrayList](https://www.w3schools.com/java/java_arraylist.asp)